Dark Skies Information

 International Dark Sky Communities

 International Dark Sky Communities are defined by the IDA as a town, city, municipality, or other legally organized community that has shown exceptional dedication to the preservation of the night sky through the implementation and enforcement of quality lighting codes, dark sky education, and citizen support of dark skies.
-Complete list of International Dark Sky Communities.
+See the complete list of International Dark Sky Communities.

 Established in 2009, the IUCN Dark Skies Advisory Group (DSAG) provides advice and guidance on behalf of the International Union for Conservation of Nature (IUCN) to other bodies in regards to light pollution and dark sky values, in particular as they relate to the ecological and commemorative integrity, visitor appreciation and public understanding of protected areas, and the long term maintenance of dark sky values for future generations.